gruntbatch/feedline/README.md

 The `.feedline` folder is designed to be synced using services such as Dropbox or iCloud, or even a self-hosted solution, such as Syncthing.

 After building the `feedline` executable, launch it and run it in the background.
-Navigating to `localhost:8080` will get you your RSS feed.
+If the templates and the executable are seperated, you'll need to supply the `-templatedir` flag.
+You can tell the program what address to use with the `-addr` flag.